 Baby monitors fall into two broad categories:

-• Audio: Essentially a walkie-talkie between you and your baby’s room.
-Though common for decades, these have almost been entirely replaced by audio/video systems.
+These are essentially a walkie-talkie between you and your baby鈥檚 room.
+These were common for decades, but have been almost entirely replaced by audio/video systems.

-The baby monitor should maintain quality sound and picture, even when you’re at the other end of the house.
+The baby monitor should be able to maintain quality sound and picture, even when you鈥檙e at the other end of the house.
 The monitor should also be able to pick up and reproduce soft sounds.
 Build quality is a big part of this, but you also need to consider interference from other devices.

-While most monitors use Wi-Fi or proprietary signals these days, some still use common radio frequencies.
-These may experience interference from nearby devices (including those of your neighbours) such as cordless phones, microwaves, or other baby monitors.
+Monitors that use common radio frequencies may pick up signals and interference from other nearby devices (including those of your neighbours), such as cordless phones, microwaves, or other baby monitors.

 What’s the best camera resolution: HD, 2K or 4K?